-Upon completion of this course, students will be able to:
+Upon completion of this course, students will be able to use one's practice experience and research literature to:

 - Articulate the Epidemiological, Biological, Medical & social aspects of HIV and the disease progress. - Describe the concept of multiple layers of HIV discrimination based on the systems of Intersectionality (i.e., gender, ages and stages, ethnicity, cultural, socio-economic class, sexuality, spirituality, age) - Apply this concept of Intersectionality and analyze how HIV norms, values and practices are perpetuated worldwide. - Integrate insights on HIV Intersectionality issues into social work practice. - To understand HIV infected & affected populations (children, adolescents, adults & seniors) as a diverse and ever-changing community group.